 Q. How do I apply for merit-based aid?

 A. You don't need to apply.
-Once you're accepted for admission, the Admissions Committee will review your application to see if you are eligible.
-If you are, we'll let you know.
+Once you're accepted for admission, the Admissions Committee will review your application for eligibility.
+If you meet all the requirement, they will send you a letter confirming your scholarship.

 Q. How do I apply for need-based financial aid?

 A. You will need to complete the Free Application for Federal Student Aid, called the FAFSA, then submit it by March 1, which is our priority deadline.
-You can apply online at: www.fafsa.gov.
 We encourage all applicants to use the IRS Data Retrieval option to report their Federal Income Tax information.